rnc-archive/apple-authentication/README.md

 #### `SignInWithApple.CredentialState`

-Defines the state that the credential is in when responding to your call to [`SignInWithApple.getCredentialState()`](#signinwithapplegetcredentialstate).
+Defines the state that the credential is in when responding to your call to [`SignInWithApple.getCredentialStateAsync()`](#signinwithapplegetcredentialstateasync).
 Possible values are:

 * `SignInWithApple.CredentialState.Authorized`
   * The user is authorized.